ARQ 197 in Combination With Chemotherapy in Patients With Metastatic Colorectal Cancer

 - Malabsorption syndrome, chronic diarrhea (lasting greater than 4 weeks), inflammatory bowel disease, or partial bowel obstruction.

-- Known metastatic brain or meningeal tumors, unless the subject is greater than 6 months from definitive therapy, has a negative imaging study within 4 weeks of first dose of study treatment, and is clinically stable (no concomitant therapy, including supportive therapy with steroids or anticonvulsant medications) with respect to the tumor at the time of first dose of study treatment.
+- Known metastatic brain or meningeal tumors, unless the participant is greater than 6 months from definitive therapy, has a negative imaging study within 4 weeks of first dose of study treatment, and is clinically stable (no concomitant therapy, including supportive therapy with steroids or anticonvulsant medications) with respect to the tumor at the time of first dose of study treatment.

 - Uncontrolled seizure disorder, spinal cord compression, or carcinomatous meningitis.